schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

 ### Timezone aware

-Schedules are timezone aware so there's no need to change schedules on any DST changes.
+Schedules are timezone aware so there's no need to change them on any DST changes, keeping https://docs.aws.amazon.com/scheduler/latest/UserGuide/schedule-types.html#daylist-savings-time in mind.

 ### Control order and wait times